telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/performance_tips.md

 [Top](#top)

 ##<a name="section4"></a>Name Mappings
-Name Mappings feature is a powerfool tool for changing the original notified FIWARE service, FIWARE service path, entity ID and type, and attributes name and type.
-As a side effect of this changing, Name Mappings can be used for <i>routing</i> your data, for instance by setting a common alternative FIWARE service path for two or more original service paths, all the data regarding these servivce paths will be stored under the same CKAN package.
+Name Mappings feature is a powerful tool for changing the original notified FIWARE service, FIWARE service path, entity ID and type, and attributes name and type.
+As a side effect of this changing, Name Mappings can be used for <i>routing</i> your data, for instance by setting a common alternative FIWARE service path for two or more original service paths, all the data regarding these service paths will be stored under the same CKAN package.

 As you may suppose, the usage of Name Mappings slows down Cygnus because the alternative settings are obtained after checking a list of mappings written in Json format.
-Such a Json must be read, iterated each time a `NGSIEvent`/notification is sent to Cygnus and the conditions for matching checked, usually involving a regular expression (worth remembering that regular expressions matching is slow).
+Despite such a Json is loaded into memory and regular expressions are compiled into patterns, it must be iterated each time a `NGSIEvent`/notification is sent to Cygnus and the conditions for matching checked.

 Nevertheless, you may write your Name Mappings in a smart way:

 * Place the most probably mappings first.
 Since the checking is sequential, the sooner the appropriate mapping is found for a certain event the sooner another `NGSIEvent`/notification may be checked.
 Thus, having those mappings applying to the majority of the `NGSIEvent`s/notifications in the first place of the list will increase the performance; then, put the mappings applying to the second major set of `NGSIEvent`s/notifications, and so on.
-* The simplest set of mappings derive from the simplest way of naming and typing the context entities and attributes, as well as the FIWARE service and FIWARE service path the belong to.
-Try to use names that can be easily grouped, e.g. <i>numeric rooms</i> and <i>character rooms</i> can be easily modeled by using only 2 regular expressions such as `room\.(\d*)` and `room\.(\D*)`, but more anarchical ways of naming them will lead for sure into much more different more complex mappings.
+* The simplest set of mappings derive from the simplest way of naming and typing the context entities and attributes, as well as the FIWARE service and FIWARE service path they belong to.
+Try to use names that can be easily grouped, e.g. <i>numeric rooms</i> and <i>not numeric rooms</i> can be easily modeled by using only 2 regular expressions such as `room\.(\d*)` and `room\.(\D*)`, but more anarchical ways of naming them will lead for sure into much more different more complex mappings.

 [Top](#top)